Free Consultations – Call Now! (205) 564-9005

 Excessive force or police brutality is a serious issue.
 While police do generally have a broad scope of power, they are not above the law.
 A police officer’s motivation or intention is not controlling.
 Even if an officer had good intentions, but their force was unnecessary, that is still considered excessive force.

-If you or a loved one have been seriously injured due to excessive force by police, please call us for free consultation.
+If you or a loved one have been seriously injured due to excessive force by police or you have been falsely arrested or imprisoned by the police, you may be able to file a civil rights lawsuit against them.
+Please call us for free consultation.